 To quickly set up an effects patch, set "Output" to "Mix" and adjust the "Mid RT60" control to the desired reverb time.
 Then fine tune the effect as explained above.

-The SC4 stereo compressor gives you fine control over the playback's dynamic range, reducing the volume variation between loud and soft sounds.
+The SC4 stereo compressor (available as of version 2.0.3) gives you fine control over the playback's dynamic range, reducing the volume variation between loud and soft sounds.
 It offers the following controls:

 - RMS: Adjusts the balance between RMS (0) and Peak (1) compression.
 In the former, the compressor responds to averaged-out levels in the signal; in Peak mode, the compressor responds to peak levels.

 - Attack: (1.5–400 ms) The length of time it takes for compression to engage fully after the signal exceeds the threshold level.